written by Rachel Abernathy

 What TYPE of food blogging do you want to do?
 Do you want to focus on sharing new recipes?
 Reviewing restaurants, products, or services?
 Telling food-related stories?
 Determine your subniche, as well as your primary niche, here.

 It goes deeper too.
 Who is your target audience?
 How old are they?
 What food do they enjoy?
 Are they looking for gluten-free, dairy-free, paleo, or keto recipes?
-Do they prefer comfort food or fancy fare?
+Do they prefer comfort food, fancy fare, or budget-friendly options?
 Do they want to cook for just one or two people, or are they cooking for a large family?
 There are so many different directions to go.
 What fits your interests and knowledge the best?

 Tip #2: Build a Self-Hosted Website